MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/spring-apps-multi-region-content.md

 This architecture also follows the multiregion deployment recommendation in the [Release Engineering: Deployment](/azure/architecture/framework/devops/release-engineering-cd#consider-deploying-across-multiple-regions) section of the operational excellence pillar.

-For operational excellence, integrate all components of this solution with Azure Monitor Logs to provide insight into your application end-to-end.
+For operational excellence, integrate all components of this solution with Azure Monitor Logs to provide end-to-end insight into your application.

 ### Performance efficiency